stakater/Reloader/docs/features.md

 These are the key features of Reloader:

-1. Restart pod in a depoloyment on change in linked/related configmap's or secret's
+1. Restart pod in a deployment on change in linked/related configmap's or secret's
 2. Restart pod in a daemonset on change in linked/related configmap's or secret's
 3. Restart pod in a statefulset on change in linked/related configmap's or secret's